This article has links to products and services we love, which we may make commission from.

 9. Check Out Other Isle of Mull Beaches

-If beach life is your kind of trip there are other beaches aside from the most photographed, Calgary Bay.
+If beach life is your kind of trip, there are other beaches besides the most photographed, such as Calgary Bay.

 Craignure Bay is located on the east coast of the island.

-If you stay at Shieling Campsite at Craignure you will have access to your own pebbled beach to watch sunsets like these pictured below.
+If you stay at Shieling Campsite at Craignure, you will have access to the pebbled beach, where you can watch sunsets like the ones pictured below.

-You can also set off with your kayaks from this point.
+You can also launch your kayaks from this point.

-In the south, Fionnphort Beach is the first, among many, things you’ll be amazed at during a day trip to Staffa and/or Iona.
+In the south, Fionnphort Beach is the first of many things you’ll be amazed at during a day trip to Staffa and/or Iona.

 See below for full details about this jam-packed day trip from Mull.

-There is a pub across the road from the car park and The Creel seafood kiosk sells take out food and offer outdoor seating at the harbour.
+There is a pub across the road from the car park, and The Creel seafood kiosk sells takeout food and offers outdoor seating at the harbour.

 There are coin-operated public toilets across from The Creel.